Best Homemade Vegetarian Egg Drop Soup (Easy Recipe)

 - Add peas and frozen spinach and cook until spinach wilts.
 Mix soup and taste.
 Add extra salt if necessary.2 oz spinach

 - Mix the eggs thoroughly and drop as a stream on top of the soup.
 Turn heat to low and do not disturb egg mixture inside the soup until it's cooked, about 1-2 minutes.
 Then break down into egg pieces by mixing gently.2 eggs

-- Serve soup and top with silken tofu.
-Add extra sriracha if desired.
+- Serve soup, add extra sriracha if desired.
 Add more broth if necessary.
 Enjoy!4 oz firm tofu

 Authentic Chinese egg drop soup FAQ!